 This is one kitchen gadget I wish I’d gotten sooner.

 It takes me all of 10 seconds to chop hazelnuts for this recipe, and the nuts were evenly chopped.
 Clean up was easy too, just a quick wash in the sink.
 It’s mini-size, which makes it easy to store on top of my fridge.
 And it’s not ear-shatteringly loud like my blender.

 I now use this mini food processor all. the. time. to make salsa, pesto, and pretty much anything that needs to be chopped, ground or pureed.
 I highly recommend it!
 (Click here to check the price of this Cuisinart mini food processor.)

 Pre-heat your oven to 300F/150C.

 Chop the hazelnuts in a food processor.
-I pulsed mine about 10 times.
-Set aside 3/4 cup of the chopped hazelnuts to use in the cookie dough and 1/4 cup to sprinkle on top.
+I use whole hazelnuts and pulse them about 10 times so they’re chopped into small pieces (but not all the way into crumbs).
+Set aside 3/4 of the chopped hazelnuts to use in the cookie dough and 1/4 to sprinkle on top.

 Place softened butter and sugar in a stand mixer and beat on medium high until pale and fluffy (a hand mixer works, too).

 Then add the egg yolk and mix again.
 Be sure to scrape down the sides a few times so everything gets mixed together well and you don’t end up with clumps of butter.

 Sift the flour and salt into the cookie batter.
 Then mix on low until just combined.
 Add 3/4of the chopped hazelnuts (reserve the other 1/4 for sprinkling on the top of the cookies) and mix on low until just combined.

 Using a cookie scoop or your hands, form the dough into 18 balls and place on a prepared cookie sheet (I always use a Silpat mat).